kappnav/design/actions-config-maps.md

 # Actions Config Maps

 "Actions" are day 2 operations.
 Action config maps hold the definition of actions that can be applied to Kubernetes resources.
-The principle use of action config maps is to populate the ACTION menus of the Prism Application and Component views.
+The principle use of action config maps is to populate the ACTION menus of the kAppNav Application and Component views.

 Each application and application component may have one or more corresponding action config maps.
 When there are multiple action config maps for a given Kubernetes resource, they are combined together to form the complete set of actions available for that resource.

-Config maps are returned by the Prism application and component APIs.
+Config maps are returned by the kAppNav application and component APIs.
 [See APIs for more information.](https://github.com/kappnav/design/blob/master/APIs.md)

 ## Action Config Map Schema